Hedera-Lang-Learn/hedera/README.md

 ### With Docker (compose)

-Before running for the first time:
+Before running for the first time (or any time for that matter):

 ```
 docker-compose build